 What is an insider threat?

-An insider threat is a threat that comes from inside your organization.
-It's usually someone who uses their authorized access—intentionally or unintentionally—to compromise your organization's network, data or devices.
+An insider threat is a threat that comes from a user inside your organization who uses their authorized access—intentionally or unintentionally—to compromise your organization's network, data or devices.
 The critical part is that the access is legitimate—these aren't brute-force hackers.

-Internal bad actors can steal money, manipulate sensitive information and download data as they go about their regular work routines—and they can continue indefinitely until they leave the company or make an error too big to ignore.
+These bad actors can steal money, manipulate sensitive information or download data as they go about their regular work routines—and they can continue indefinitely until they leave the company or make an error too big to ignore.

 While insider threats can sometimes be difficult to detect, there are some signs to be on the lookout for that could indicate an internal bad actor is at work:

 - Logging into the network at odd hours

 - Accessing information that’s not related to their job